What’s the problem with fast fashion?

 When the COVID-19 pandemic hit globally, the fashion industry temporarily stopped.
 In Canada, spending on clothing dropped 85% between March and April 2020 (Stats Canada) and what we did buy changed – lots of pyjamas and not a lot of pants or bras (Adobe Analytics via CNBC).

 In response, brands cancelled their orders, many of which were already in production.
 According to a survey of Bangladesh garment factories in March 2020, when orders were cancelled, 72% of brands refused to pay for materials (e.g., fabric) already purchased and 91% refused to pay for production that had already taken place (Center for Global Workers’ Rights).
+Without payment from brands, factories couldn’t pay their workers – who already earn significantly less than a living wage.

 (ILO Asia-Pacific via Flickr)

-How fast fashion affects the environment
+How fashion affects the environment

 The Turag River in Dhaka, Bangladesh, is polluted by untreated wastewater from garment and dyeing factories.
 (Nushrat Yeasmin/REACH via Flickr)